 4. More sales

 Greater employee satisfaction also translates into an improvement in your bottom line.
 An HBR study showed that having a happier sales team can boost sales by up to 37%.
-"Whether you sell goods online or own a local cupcake shop, make sure all of your departments feel appreciated and engaged in the process."
+"Whether you sell goods online or own a local cupcake shop, ensure all of your departments feel appreciated and engaged in the process."

-Types of incentives for employee motivation
+Types of Employee Incentives for Motivation

 However, merely handing out salary hikes every year may not be enough.
 Employees feel more special when given gift cards to spend as they like or experiences they can share with their loved ones.